 - ASOLUTELY NO CELL PHONES IN LAB!!!!
 Unfortunately past lab sections have revoked this privilege in lab.
-The use of cell phones for ANY reason will be perceived and treated like cheating. - Attending class on time: Roll will be taken each lab period - Remaining in the class the entire period until dismissed

-- Paying attention in class and taking notes - No excessive talking or inappropriate behavior (reading newspapers, making rude remarks etc.) - No excuses.
-You are in preparation to become a professional and need to take responsibility for your learning and actions. - Don't cheat.
-It is not worth it.
-It could result in dismissal from your program or from the university.
+The use of cell phones for ANY reason will be perceived and treated like cheating.
+If you cannot keep your hands off your cell phone, you will be asked to deposit your cellphone in a basket at the front of the room until the end of class. - Attending class on time: Roll will be taken each lab period - Remaining in the class the entire period until dismissed - Paying attention in class and taking notes - No excessive talking or inappropriate behavior (reading newspapers, making rude remarks etc.) - No excuses.
+You are in preparation to become a professional and need to take responsibility for your learning and actions.